-Chile estimates that the net proceeds (after deduction of estimated expenses of US\$125,000, a portion of which will be reimbursed by affiliates of the underwriters) from the sale of the notes will be US\$3,711,910,000 (excluding, (i) in the case of the 2041 notes offered hereby, accrued interest from May 7, 2021 through (but excluding) the date of issuance of the 2041 notes, and (ii) in the case of the 2061 notes offered hereby, accrued interest from July 22, 2021 through (but excluding) the date of issuance of the 2061 notes).
+Chile estimates that the net proceeds (after deduction of estimated expenses of US\$125,000, a portion of which will be reimbursed by affiliates of the underwriters) from the sale of the notes will be US\$959,035,000.

 It is Chile's intention to invest an amount equal to the proceeds from the sale of the notes, net of the underwriting discount and certain expenses, into projects that may qualify as "eligible social expenditures" under the Sustainable Bond Framework, which is described under "Recent Developments-Environment-Sustainable Bond Framework" in Chile's 2020 annual report filed with the SEC on June 29, 2021.